Last Updated on July 17, 2021 by Dr. Sanusi Umar, MD

 The ability of cedarwood oil to destroy fungus makes it a valuable asset for natural hair products.
 Topical application of a natural botanical hair product with cedarwood oil may provide a more direct route to the scalp and hair follicles.

-Besides the issue inflammation, the antifungal properties of cedarwood serve as a chemical-free preservative to prolong the shelf life of hair and beauty products containing all natural ingredients.
+Besides the inflammation issue, the antifungal properties of cedarwood serve as a chemical-free preservative to prolong the shelf life of hair and beauty products containing all-natural ingredients.